marcusgreen/moodle-qtype_gapfill/README.txt

 Where moodle is webroot for your install.

-Version 1.1 includes a count of correct answers and clears incorrect responses in interactive mode
+Version 1.1 includes a count of correct answers and clears incorrect responses in interactive mode Version 1.2 will colour duplicate answers yellow when discard duplicates mode is used (see help)